TotallyInformation/node-red-template-embedded/README.md

 # node-red-template-embedded
 A template project for running Node-Red in "embedded" mode which is great if you want to run multiple instances of Node-Red or work collaboratively with others.
+Also lets you take control of the ExpressJS server.

 # Release Notes
+v0.0.3 Update readme - Added alternative approaches and a warning about version constraints

 v0.0.2 Update readme - Added comment to configuration section of readme to inform that node-red-contrib-ui is installed.
 Initial testing also completed.
 Works on Windows 10 64bit with node.js v4.4.3 and Node-red v0.13.4.
 UI and http-in/out also tested.

 v0.0.1 INITIAL RELEASE - I've not yet fully tested this.
 Please use with caution.
 Let me know of any issues.